AdobeDocs/journey-optimizer.en/help/using/web/create-web.md

 >
 > If your campaign is subject to an approval policy, you will need to request approval in order to be able to activate your Web experiences.
 [Learn more](../test-approve/gs-approval.md)

-Once you defined your web experience and you edited your content as desired using the [web designer](edit-web-content.md#work-with-web-designer), you can activate your journey or campaign to make your changes visible to your audience.
+Once you defined your web experience and you edited your content as desired, you can activate your journey or campaign to make your changes visible to your audience.

 You can also preview your web experience content before making it live.
 [Learn more](#test-web-experience)